sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-dependencies.md

 Operations on plan dates include:

 - **Open Plan**: This happens automatically if new Orders are added for a plan date.
 Users can re-open a closed plan.
 - **Close Plan**: An open plan is closed and will not allow adding Orders.
-This happens automatically for past plan dates with a delay of 1 day.
+This happens automatically for past plan dates with a delay of one day.
 Users can adjust the related setting from the [Settings - Daily Plan](/settings-daily-plan) page.
-Users can close an open plan earlier to prevent futher Orders from being added.
+Users can close an open plan earlier to prevent further Orders from being added.

 ## Display of Dependencies